Coming Home and Reintegrating Society

 Punch, or the London Charivari, was a British satirical publication focused on short articles, poems and small print.
 Prior the war, Punch was a well-established and very popular magazine.
-In December 1915, they decided to publish John McCrae’s 13 lines poem.
+In December 1915, they decided to publish John McCrae’s 13-line poem.

 Did you know that Punch Magazine published anti-war content prior to World War I?
 Quickly after the beginning of the conflict, the magazine did not publish anti-war statements and became very supportive of the war effort.

 Recruitment tool, 1917

 John McCrae’s poem and the image of poppies were often used in propaganda posters to sell war bonds and for the recruitment effort.
 This was especially true in Canada, as the country was going through the conscription crisis and needed a symbol of perseverance.